emirotin/now-cli-proxy/readme.md

-# The proxy for Now CLI
+# now CLI - npm proxy

 If you're looking for the source code of `now`, you need to look [here](https://github.com/zeit/now-cli).